loicchamberlin/optimum-time-place-to-live/README.md

 1. functions :
     - add a function that calculate the distance between two points for the distance graph creation : done
     - graphic functions to help the data analysis use : in progress
-    - maybe reorganize the class and organize the repo
+    - maybe reorganize the class and organize the repo / create classes for the different kind of elemets
     - function to get the top 10 fastest routes : done
     - data end user visualisation, add some colors to different route (gradient) : in progress